Planck 2013 results. I. Overview of products and scientific results: The mission

-The main effect of the cooling system on the scientific signals is an indirect one: the very slow drift of the detector temperature over periods of weeks or months changes the amplitude of the modulated signal that shifts the science signal on the analog to digital converters (ADCs) present on each detector and thermometer electronic chain.
-The non-linearities of these devices, especially in the middle of their dynamic range, where most of the scientific signal is concentrated, lead to a systematic effect that can only be corrected empirically using the redundancies in its first order effect --- a gain change --- in the data processing (details are given in Sect.~\ref{sec:HFITOI}).
+The main effect of the cooling system on the scientific signals is an indirect one: the very slow drift of the detector temperature over periods of weeks or months changes the amplitude of the modulated signal that shifts the science signal on the analogue-to-digital converters (ADCs) in each detector and thermometer electronic chain.
+The non-linearities of these devices, especially in the middle of their dynamic range, where most of the scientific signal is concentrated, lead to a systematic effect that can only be corrected empirically using the redundancies in its first order effect -- a gain change -- on the data processing (see Sect.~\ref{sec:HFITOI}).

-Detector to detector cross-talk was checked in flight using Jupiter and strong glitches.
-The level of cross-talk between detectors in different pixels is very low; however, the level of cross-talk between the two polarization sensitive bolometers (PSB) of a PSB pair is significant, in line with ground based measurements.
+Detector-to-detector cross-talk was checked in flight using Jupiter and strong glitches.
+The level of cross-talk between detectors in different pixels is very low; however, the level of cross-talk between the two polarization sensitive bolometers (PSB) of a PSB pair is significant, in line with ground-based measurements.
 For temperature-only analysis, this effect is negligible.

-Two of the HFI bolometers, one at 143\,GHz and one at 545\,GHz, suffer heavily from ``random telegraphic noise" \citep{planck2013-p03} and are not used.
-A third bolometer (at 857\,GHz) was also affected by this problem, but some of the data were useable.
+Two of the bolometers, one at 143\,GHz and one at 545\,GHz, suffer heavily from ``random telegraphic signals" (RTS; \citealt{planck2013-p03}) and are not used.
+Three other bolometers (two at 217\,GHz and one at 857\,GHz) exhibit short periods of RTS that are discarded; the periods of RTS span less than 10\,\% of the data from each of these detectors.

-Cosmic rays induce short signal glitches in the scientific signal when they deposit energy either in the thermistor or on the bolometer grid.
+Cosmic rays induce short glitches in the scientific signal when they deposit energy either in the thermistor or on the bolometer grid.
 They were observed in flight at the predicted rate with a decay time constant equal to the one measured during ground testing.
-In addition, a different kind of glitches was observed, occurring in larger numbers but with lower amplitudes and long time constants; they are understood to be induced by cosmic ray hits on the silicon wafer of the bolometers \citep{planck2013-p03e}.
+In addition, a different kind of glitch was observed, occurring in larger numbers but with lower amplitudes and long time constants; they are understood to be induced by cosmic ray hits on the silicon wafer of the bolometers \citep{planck2013-p03e}.
 The different kinds of glitches observed in the HFI bolometers are described in detail in \cite{planck2013-p03e}.
 High energy cosmic rays also induce secondary particle showers in the spacecraft and in the vicinity of the focal plane unit, contributing to correlated noise \citep{planck2013-p03}.

 A more detailed description of the performance of HFI is available in \citet{planck2013-p03}.